nuxt-community/pwa-module/docs/content/en/workbox.md

        urlPattern: 'https://my-cdn.com/posts/.*',
        strategyOptions: {
          cacheName: 'our-cache',
+       },
-         plugins: [{
+       strategyPlugins: [{
-           // Use Workbox plugins, available options are 'BackgroundSync', 'BroadcastUpdate', 'CacheableResponse', 'Expiration' and 'RangeRequests'
           use: 'Expiration',
-           // Pass parameter values of the plugin's constructor as an array.
-Function in parameter is not supported.
-           config: [{
+          config: {
             maxEntries: 10,
             maxAgeSeconds: 300
+          }
         }]
-         }]
      }
-     }
    ]
 }
 ```

+This strategy plugins are supported (possible values for `strategyPlugins[].use`):

+ - BackgroundSync
+ - BroadcastUpdate
+ - CacheableResponse
+ - Expiration
+ - RangeRequests

+You can pass an array for `strategyPlugins[].config` if it supports more than one argument.
+Only JSON serializable values are supported (for example you cannot pass an inline function as config)

 ### Adding custom service worker